 We have a strong culture of consultation, supervision and support, which is embedded throughout the audit methodology.
-Involvement of the firm's experts and where necessary the Head of Assurance, provide appropriate levels of quality control as well as support for all audit personnel.
-This mixture of experience and technical ability, within a culture where we are able to challenge each other, ensures quality is driven throughout the audit process.
-Audit clients of PIEs or entities whose securities are publicly traded are subject to an engagement quality control review (as required by ISQC1) by partners who are approved by the Head of Quality.
+Involvement of the Firm's experts and where necessary the Head of Assurance, provide appropriate levels of quality control as well as support for all audit personnel.

+An engagement quality control review (EQCR) is required for: